SudoBrendan/lab-helm-101/workshop/content/markdown/exercises/helm-chart-fix.md

 git diff
 ```

+> NOTE: navigating a large diff is similar to `less`, use up/down arrows or "j"/"k" keys.
+You can exit with "q".

 Whenever you make a change to a Helm chart, you should make sure everything still works with `helm lint`:

 ```execute-1